Graduate Education in the Department of Counselor Education

 - Objective 5: Efficacious commitment to professional and community service

-The Graduate Council of Counselor Education sets the admissions standards for the Counselor Education Graduate Program based on standards from the program faculty, Florida Department of Health, and the Graduate Council of the College of Arts & Sciences.
+The Graduate Council of Counselor Education sets the admissions standards for the Counselor Education Graduate Program based on standards from the program faculty, the Florida Department of Health, and the Graduate Council of the College of Arts & Sciences.

 Admission to the Counselor Education Graduate Program requires an earned undergraduate degree from a college or university accredited by an appropriate regional association.